carbon-language/carbon-lang/CODE_OF_CONDUCT.md

     kind when dealing with other members as well as with people outside the Carbon community.

--   **Be careful in the words that we choose and be kind to others.** Do not insult or put down other participants.
+-   **Be careful in the words that we choose and be kind to others.** Do not use insults or put downs.
 Harassment and other exclusionary behaviors aren’t acceptable.
 This includes, but is not limited to:

     -   Violent threats or language directed against another person.
     -   Discriminatory jokes and language.